frederickk/folio.js/README.md

 Features
 -------------

+Documenting javascript isn't as easy as I had hoped (if anyone has suggestions please share) so I've updated the comments and added examples in the code, much in the same manner as paper.js itself

 Here's an incomplete overview of what some of these classes in frederickkPaper are.
 A more complete API will follow as time and interest allows.
-At some point, I'll compile this into real documentation until then...

 ### Frederickk (core) ###